-In addition, PSEO and contracted courses fall under the Academic Eligibility Rule as established by the Iowa Department of Education, Iowa Girls High School Athletic Union, Iowa High School Athletic Association, and the Dunkerton Community School District.
+In addition, concurrent courses fall under the Academic Eligibility Rule as established by the Iowa Department of Education, Iowa Girls High School Athletic Union, Iowa High School Athletic Association, and the Dunkerton Community School District.
 Students who fail the course or drop the course must reimburse the school district \$300 for the cost of the course.
-Failure to pay will revoke the student's PSEO/contracted class privileges.
-Students interested in this option must make application through the counseling office.
+Failure to pay will revoke the student's concurrent class privileges.
+Students interested in this option must make application through the courseling office.